MAIF/shapash/.github/ISSUE_TEMPLATE/bug_report.md

 - Provide a minimal code snippet example that reproduces the bug.
 - Provide screenshots where appropriate
-- What's the version of Python you're using?
+- What's the version of Python you're using ?
 - Are you using Mac, Linux or Windows?

 **Python version** :